danbudris/trafficSniffer/README.md

   - Test performance of the application as the dataframe grows larger
   - Test the generation of the template
   - Test the individual data extraction functions, to ensure they're pull the right data

+ - Rather than generating the very synthentic test data, modify the anomaly deteciton unit tests to sniff traffic, use `requests` to generate actual http traffic, and then test for the anomalies.

+- Track other packet information about each request, including DNS server, DNS roundtrip, layer 3 information like dst ip, src ip, and layer 2 information like gateway mac and arp requests etc for more interesting details about traffic and the lan/wan as a whole.
+Don't just focus on HTTP, basically, but the whole request lifecycle.
+So, build wireshark. :)

+- Adjust the anomaly detection to factor in the true average traffic over a predefined sample period, as a baseline, and then start alerting on deviations from the sample data, rather than simply alerting on the excess of an arbitrary threshold during a sliding window.

 - The data extraction with pandas could be optimized/made more clear